MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-post-sales.md

 * **Post Batch**
 * **Test Report**

+> [!NOTE]
-> [NOTE!]
-For sales orders, you can also see options related to the prepayments functionality.
+> For sales orders, you can also see options related to the prepayments functionality.
 For more information, see [Invoicing Prepayments](finance-invoice-prepayments.md).

 When you have completed all the lines and entered all the information on the sales order, you can post it.
 This creates a shipment and an invoice.